 The bread helps to mop up any leftovers from your bowl.
 Leaving nothing to waste.

-If you enjoyed this Scottish leek and potato soup, then be sure to check out the equally delicious leek, sweet potato and rosemary soup too!
+And if you enjoyed this leek potato soup be sure to try my leek sweet potato and rosemary soup!

 For this Scottish Leek and Potato Soup you may need…

 The following links and any links in the recipe card below are affiliate links.

 This means that if you click on it and then buy that product, I’ll get a small commission (at no extra cost to you of course).

 If you do click through, then thanks for being a part of Neil’s Healthy Meals!

 The set includes 16, 18, 20 cm saucepans, 1 x 14 cm milk pan and 1 x 24 cm fry pan.

 The pans are suitable for all hobs including induction.